simonandreashuber/digitalWrite_shift_register_74HC595/README.md

 I would say you can use "digitalWrite_shift_register_74HC595_002" for as much shift register as you want, but no guarante.

 ### usage
+Fill in the parameters for your specific configuration:
 ```
 int SH_CP = 13; //defining pins
 int ST_CP = 12;